dinde451/jarr.d1/Jarulfs_Guide.md

 </table>

-1 When you kill any monster, Fallen Ones will walk away from you for a short while, see chapter 5.5.9 under Fallen One.
+1 When you kill any monster, Fallen Ones will walk away from you for a short while, see CHAPTER_LINK_ai-scripts under Fallen One.

 <table>
 <tbody>